The Stevens Investment

 Eligibility Changes

-What happens if a student’s financial situation changes, and they are no longer eligible for The Stevens Investment in their future years at Stevens?
+As a returning eligible student, what happens if a student’s financial situation changes, and they are no longer eligible for The Stevens Investment in their future years at Stevens?

 To be considered for The Stevens Investment each academic year, returning students must submit both a CSS Profile and FAFSA by the priority deadline of April 15.
 If a student’s family financial situation changes in a way that affects eligibility for The Stevens Investment, the financial aid package may be adjusted.